khalidrahmani/jaderp/doc/rpc.rst

 those with values or not).
 Understanding how those work before before moving on is probably necessary.

-High-level API: calling into OpenERP models
+High-level API: calling into Jad models
 -------------------------------------------

-Access to OpenERP object methods (made available through XML-RPC from the server) is done via the :js:class:`openerp.web.Model` class.
-This class maps onto the OpenERP server objects via two primary methods, :js:func:`~openerp.web.Model.call` and :js:func:`~openerp.web.Model.query`.
+Access to Jad object methods (made available through XML-RPC from the server) is done via the :js:class:`openerp.web.Model` class.
+This class maps onto the Jad server objects via two primary methods, :js:func:`~openerp.web.Model.call` and :js:func:`~openerp.web.Model.query`.

-:js:func:`~openerp.web.Model.call` is a direct mapping to the corresponding method of the OpenERP server object.
-Its usage is similar to that of the OpenERP Model API, with three differences:
+:js:func:`~openerp.web.Model.call` is a direct mapping to the corresponding method of the Jad server object.
+Its usage is similar to that of the Jad Model API, with three differences:

 * The interface is :doc:`asynchronous </async>`, so instead of returning results directly RPC method calls will return